 A licensed skydiver saw a recent world record skydive and was inspired to get on the next one.
 That jumper trained in the tunnel with a coach, attended many camps, and showed up to the event feeling ready to perform.

 World Records ARE inspiring!
 It’s how many skydivers stayed in the sport by reaching an incredible goal.
 World Records require a lot of hard work, time in the sport, and money.
-The dedication of getting coached, doing tunnel training, and going to camps and building skills are a recipe of success.
+The dedication of getting coached, doing tunnel training, and going to camps, and building skills are a recipe for success.
 Humility of taking this path and feeling prepared should form confidence.